 1.2.5 Add subparagraph (6) as follows:

-(6) For 2022 and subsequent model year Otto-cycle hybrid powertrains optionally certified pursuant to title 13, CCR, section 1956.8, used in heavy-duty vehicles with a GVWR greater than 14,000 pounds, the useful life periods and model year implementation schedules in subparagraph (3) of this section shall apply to the Otto-cycle hybrid powertrains.
-For 2022 through 2023 model year Otto-cycle hybrid powertrains used in incomplete vehicles with a GVWR from 10,001 to 14,000 pounds, the useful life periods and model year implementation schedules for heavy-duty Otto-cycle engines in subparagraph (3)(i) of this section, and for 2024 and subsequent model year Otto-cycle hybrid powertrains used in incomplete vehicles with a GVWR from 10,001 to 14,000 pounds, the useful life periods and model year implementation schedules for Otto-cycle engines in subparagraph (3)(iv) of this section, shall apply to the Otto-cycle hybrid powertrains.
+(6) For 2022 through 2026 model year Otto-cycle hybrid powertrains optionally certified pursuant to title 13, CCR, section 1956.8, used in heavy-duty vehicles with a GVWR greater than 14,000 pounds, the useful life periods and model year implementation schedules in subparagraph (3) of this section shall apply to the Otto-cycle hybrid powertrains.
+For 2022 through 2023 model year Otto-cycle hybrid powertrains used in incomplete vehicles with a GVWR from 10,001 to 14,000 pounds, the useful life periods and model year implementation schedules for heavy-duty Otto-cycle engines in subparagraph (3)(i) of this section, and for 2024 through 2026 model year Otto-cycle hybrid powertrains used in incomplete vehicles with a GVWR from 10,001 to 14,000 pounds, the useful life periods and model year implementation schedules for Otto-cycle engines in subparagraph (3)(iv) of this section, shall apply to the Otto-cycle hybrid powertrains.

 1.3 Delete and replace “Warranty period” definition as follows: